My Big Fat Greek Wedding 2 poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping My Big Fat Greek Wedding 2 against these established plot points, we can identify how Kirk Jones utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish My Big Fat Greek Wedding 2 within the romance genre.

 Kirk Jones's Structural Approach